 Subtense angle of light source at the eye of the observer ≤ 1′;

-Colour of light: White.
+Applies to all light colours.

 In general, the Modified Allard Method makes use of time constants of the visual system, denoted by a.
-The constant is the same as the more familiar time-constant a of the Blondel-Rey expression for the effective intensity Ie of flashes of rectangular form:
+The constant is the same as the more familiar time-constant a of the Blondel-Rey expression for the effective intensity Ie of flashes of rectangular form as shown in Figure 1:

-IeIo=ta+t
+Ie=Iota+t

 Blondel-Rey Expression for the Effective Intensity